 Determining the Identity of Person Appearing

 The proper method for determining the identity of a person appearing before a notary under the amended Notary Public Law is that the "officer notarizing the instrument shall know through personal knowledge or have satisfactory evidence that the person appearing before the notary is the person described in and who is executing the instrument."
 "Personal knowledge" as defined in the amended Notary Public Law as having an acquaintance, derived from association with the individual in relation to other people and based upon a chain of circumstances surrounding the individual, which establishes the individual's identity.
 "Satisfactory evidence" means the reliance on the presentation of a current, government-issued identification card bearing a photograph or signature or physical description and serial or identification number or the oath or affirmation of a credible witness who is personally known to the notary and who personally knows the individual.

 Certified Copy from the Register

-Section 15 of the Notary Public Law states, "Every notary public shall give a certified copy of any record in his office to any person applying for same".
-A notary public can prove that an act took place by supplying a certified copy.
-To make a certified copy of a record in the register, the notary public reproduces the page and attaches a certificate stating, "this is a true and correct copy from my official register".
+Section 15 of the Notary Public Law requires that every notary public “keep and maintain custody and control of an accurate chronological register of all official acts by that notary done by virtue of that notary’s office” and “give a certified copy of the register in the notary's office to any person applying for [it].”
+A notary public can prove that a notarial act took place by supplying a certified copy of the register entry.
+To make a certified copy of a record in the register, the notary public reproduces the page and attaches a certificate stating, "This is a true and correct copy from my official register."
 The reproduction should be a photocopy of the entire register page containing the entry in question.
-However, the notary public may wish to cover the other entries on the page to protect the confidentiality of the other entries.